panphora/smashingthingstogether/content/post/making-a-web-game-day-1.md

 Ok, this next one is also *really* interesting. **Objects.**

-[doodle/illustration of three bookshelves in a library standing next to each other] (todo: add this illustration)
+- doodle/illustration of three bookshelves in a library standing next to each other (todo: add this illustration)

 Objects are also called dictionaries.
 Here's how they work:

-You plug in a key [doodle of a key],
+You plug in a key [todo: doodle of a key],
-And they give you whatever's on the side of the corresponding door [doodle of a door with a key hole in it]
+And they give you whatever's on the side of the corresponding door [todo: doodle of a door with a key hole in it]

 *Why are objects also called dictionaries?* Because dictionaries work like this too.
 Give them a word and they give you back a corresponding definition.

+#### Examples of objects

 Every search works like this too.
 If you type in a word or phrase into Google, you get back a bunch of results, right?
 Well, on the back-end Google is basically just using a really big object/dictionary.
 You plug in a word or phrase — the "key" — they look it up, and you get back a page of search results.

 The Boston Public Library works like this, except it uses the Library of Congress Classification system, which uses call numbers as keys.

 People work like this too.
 Think of all the things people could look *you* up by.
 Your address, your phone number, your social security number.
 These are all keys, which, when passed into an object, might return a person like you.

+#### Syntax

 I'm going to go into the syntax for objects just a little, because it's so simple.
 The basic structure looks like this: